 The LTIP target incentive is determined by multiplying the NEO's base salary by the Board-approved LTIP target percentage for that NEO.
-Multipliers are applied at the threshold, target, stretch and maximum levels of the applicable metric, which are set annually by the Board.
+Multipliers are applied at the threshold, target, stretch and maximum levels of the metric for the applicable Performance Period, which are set annually by the Board.
 The payout multiplier is linearly interpolated between the threshold and maximum multipliers.
 The multipliers for each metric are identified below.